astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/worklife.md

 I had responded with some noncommittal answer leaning towards "no," which if I read the room correctly, may have been the wrong answer.
-Those guys seemed to be looking for students who would give it their all and work long hours, which isn't bad if that's what you want -- but I think the pursuit of "great things," especially in a startup environment, can start to blur the lines with your health and life, and therein lies our issues in CS with work-life balance [^ref2].
+Those guys seemed to be looking for students who would give it their all and work long hours, which isn't bad if that's what you want.
+But I think the pursuit of "great things," especially in a startup environment, can start to blur the lines with your health and life, and therein lies our issues in CS with work-life balance [^ref2].